Locally owned & operated, serving Little Rock since 2018

 We replace the failed parts.
 For electric heaters, this often means thermostats or heating elements.
 For gas heaters, thermocouples, gas valves, or burner assemblies.
 We drain the tank if needed to access parts inside.

 We test the repair.
 We make sure you're getting hot water at the right temperature.
 We check for leaks around where we worked.
-We check safety features like the pressure relief valve.
+We verify safety features like the temperature and pressure valve.
 Your hot water should work normally again.

 Why Choose Diamond State Plumbing